d2iq/ui-kit/CONTRIBUTING.md

 #### Configuration Objects

-Please consider using configuration objects as they will provide the user a lot of value by
+Please consider using configuration objects as they will provide the user a lot of value by:

 - consistency
 - less typing needed